rongstat/meta-visualization/README.md

 RAM: 16+ GB
 CPU: 4+ cores, 3.3+ GHz/core

-The R functions are tested under R version 4.1.1, and require the R packages: 'rARPACK','MASS','lle','dimRed','uwot','cluster','Rtsne','phateR.'
+The R functions are tested under R version 4.1.1, and require the R packages: `rARPACK`,`MASS`,`lle`,`dimRed`,`uwot`,`cluster`,`Rtsne`,`phateR`.

 # Get Started

 The main functions for meta-visualization are contained in `main_function.R`.
-The function 'candidate.visual()' helps to produce diverse candidate visualizations based on our choice of dimension reduction methods.
+The function `candidate.visual()` helps to produce diverse candidate visualizations based on our choice of dimension reduction methods.
 The users can also generate candidate visualizations on their own.
-The function 'ensemble.v.local()' takes the candidates visualizations as inputs and returns their eigenscores and a final meta-visualization.
+The function `ensemble.v.local()` takes the candidates visualizations as inputs and returns their eigenscores and a final meta-visualization.

 To apply our method to an example dataset, follow the three steps below.